zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_03_en-US_GRANDFATHER_PARADOX.md

 ### 2.1 Reality as Address

-As established in Protocol N1-AP-001, each branch of the multiverse possesses a unique **vibrational signature**—a quantum-gravitational fingerprint that acts as its "address" in the cosmic registry.
+As established in Protocol N1-AP-001, each branch of the multiverse possesses a unique **vibrational signature**, a quantum-gravitational fingerprint that acts as its "address" in the cosmic registry.

 **Critical Insight:** This signature is not static.
 It is the sum total of the branch's **complete causal history**.